fabric/fabric/sites/www/contact.rst

 Contact
 =======

-If you've scoured the :doc:`conceptual <concepts>` and :doc:`API <api>` documentation and still can't find an answer to your question, below are various support resources that should help.
+If you've scoured the :ref:`conceptual <concepts-docs>` and :ref:`API
+<api-docs>` documentation and still can't find an answer to your question,
+below are various support resources that should help.
 We do request that you do at least skim the documentation before posting tickets or mailing list questions, however!

 Mailing list
 ------------